🍂 Giving Thanks! Get a free Amazon Fire when you sign up with Procare 🍂

 What is a Preschool Assessment?

-While the practice of assessing young children may feel uncomfortable to you, preschool assessments are crucial.
-They allow you to understand how your child learns best and the optimal ways to support their mental growth.
+While the practice of assessing young children may feel uncomfortable, preschool assessments are crucial.
+They allow you to understand how a child learns best and the optimal ways to support their mental growth.

-Different schools, daycare centers, etc. may use different methods when assessing your child.
+Different preschools, daycares and child care centers use different methods when assessing preschool children.
 Here are a few of the more common assessment methodologies used today:

 • Observations: You can learn a lot about a child by just watching them.
 When this methodology is used, preschool teachers simply observe the way a child behaves in different scenarios, taking note of their mental, physical and emotional development.

-• Portfolios: The portfolios method is somewhat similar to the observations method because both are unintrusive.
+• Portfolios: The portfolios method is somewhat similar to the observations method because both are not intrusive.
 But instead of watching a child’s behavior, teachers and parents view their work over a period of time.
 Doing so will show a child’s progress (or lack thereof) toward specific developmental milestones.

 • Standard Tests: Of course, standardized testing methods can be used for preschool assessment purposes, too.
 This method resembles the tests you were given in grade school: questions are asked, answers are given and results are graded.

-What to Expect On Your Child’s Preschool Assessment
+What to Expect in a Child’s Preschool Assessment

 1. Motor Skills

-• Fine Motor Skills: Referring to coordination between small muscles, such as those in one’s hand, fine motor skills allow children to eat, write, get dressed, etc. Most preschool kids can draw basic shapes, eat with utensils and dress themselves.
+• Fine Motor Skills: Referring to coordination between small muscles such as those in one’s hand, fine motor skills allow children to eat, write and get dressed.
+Most preschool kids can draw basic shapes, eat with utensils and dress themselves.

 2. Personal Information

 Preschoolers should also have a solid grasp of personal information such as the names and genders of immediate family members, the town they live in and the month they were born in.
-As such, expect your kid’s preschool assessment forms to cover these things.
+As such, a preschool assessment should cover these things.

 Advanced preschoolers may be able to recite their family’s home phone number, full street address and the day, month and year in which they were born.